 Whether you’re investigating a crime, accident, a person or an organisation, investigation skills are an essential part of our day-to-day lives.
-Because here at Skills Platform, we recognise that we have all:
+Because here at Skills for Health, we recognise that we have all:

 4. Have experienced a conflict that needs resolving fairly.